Best Water Filter Pitchers 2026: Only Certified Picks

 PUR Plus — Budget Alternative

-PUR Plus is NSF 42 and 53 certified for chlorine and lead.
+PUR Plus is WQA-certified to NSF/ANSI 42 and 53 for chlorine and lead.
 Straightforward, cheap, and honest about what it does.
 No PFAS coverage.

-Why it stands out: PUR Plus delivers NSF 42 and 53 certified filtration at one of the lowest prices on this list.
+Why it stands out: PUR Plus delivers WQA-certified filtration to NSF/ANSI 42 and 53 at one of the lowest prices on this list.
+(WQA Gold Seal certification carries the same NSF/ANSI standards and ongoing oversight; it just isn’t an NSF International listing.)
 For renters on city water who want lead reduction and better taste — and don’t have PFAS concerns — it does what it says.
 No more, no less.

 Best for: Budget buyers on city water with good baseline safety who want certified lead and chlorine reduction for under $35.